-In addition, please sum up responses provided in the free narrative part of Questionnaire 2.
-What were the goals reached through the learning activities?
 What were the new competences/ skills acquired?
 Please briefly describe the competences/ skills acquired by students during this session?
+Any commonts on the recention of the learning activities among the students?
 Any comments on the reception of the learning activities among the students?
 Description of any events and situations that took place during the learning activities that could be considered significant / or problematic?

-Difficulties and strengths of the didactical approach (proposed methods and techniques) related to the Pedagogical Manual and how helpful it was in the implementation of the learning activities?
-List any evidence related to the activity done (paper, video, homework, drawings, please attach in possible)
+ANNEX - Assessment templates and reporting re vifficulties and strengths of the didactical approach (proposed methods and techniques elated to the Pedagogical Manual and how helpful it was in the implementation of the earning activities? ist any evidence related to the activity done (paper, video, homework, drawings, please attach ossible)